 Coffee companies use various machines in the process of making instant coffee powder.

-For example, they have machines to roast, hull, and sort the coffee beans, as well as devices to dehydrate the powder in order to make it more water-soluble.
+For example, they have machines to roast, hull, and sort the coffee beans, as well as devices to dehydrate the powder, making it more water-soluble.

 Steps to make instant coffee for brewing

-There are two ways to make instant coffee: freeze-drying and spray-drying.
+There are two primary methods for producing instant coffee: freeze-drying and spray-drying.
 Both of these methods are done in a warehouse.

 But before reaching the drying stage, the beans are prepared in the same way.